 The compact design of the Arc allows you to sprint off the line quickly.
 It very closely simulates the experience of riding a dirt or racing bike.
 This bike is suitable for people who are between 4’ 11” and 6’ 8”.
 The maximum rider weight is 250 pounds.
 The 8-speed derailleur system gear mechanism provides you with a very smooth transition between resistance levels.
 This gives the bike a very effective hill climbing capability.

 The ElliptiGO Arc is available in black and green.

 - Pedals rock when pedaling

 The ElliptiGO 8C offers a similar motion to jogging, but without the joint impact.
 You can reach up to 23 miles per hour on flat ground with this bike.
-That means it can replace your commuter bicycle, while burning up to 33% more calories.
-The ergonomic design makes it very comfortable to ride over an extended period of time.
+That means it can replace your commuter bicycle while burning up to 33% more calories.
+The ergonomic design makes it very comfortable to ride over an extended period.
 You get 8 speed Shimano gears, ensuring that you get seamless transitions between power levels.

 - 8 Speed Shimano gears

 The ElliptiGO 11R allows for a natural standing riding position that reduces stress on the neck and back while eliminating seat pain.
 It has a folding steering column, which makes it very portable.
 It can travel up to steep hills that are up to a 30% incline.
 On this trainer, you will burn 33% more calories than on a conventional bike.
 You get a very smooth stepping motion on the 11R.

 The high body positioning that you get on the ElliptiGO 11R offers better visibility.
 This trainer can go up to 25 miles per hour, though the average cruising speed is 15 mph.
 You get a 409% total gear range, allowing you to go four times as fast in top gear as in low gear.